 Where can I find banks near me that offer the ICS® service?

 See the Find ICS page, which shows where to find the Insured Cash Sweep® service.
-Depositors of public funds wanting to use the ICS service can can find information on the ICS for Public Funds page.
+Depositors of public funds who want to use the ICS service can can find information on the ICS for Public Funds page.

 How can deposits greater than the standard FDIC insurance maximum be eligible for insurance by the FDIC?

 The FDIC insures up to $250,000 of a customer’s deposit accounts in a given insurable capacity at an FDIC-insured depository institution.
 Your ICS funds are divided into amounts under the standard FDIC maximum and placed with other ICS Network members – each an FDIC-insured institution.
 This makes your deposit eligible for FDIC insurance at each member bank.
 By working directly with one Network member, you can access insurance through many.

 Funds placed through Insured Cash Sweep are deposited only in FDIC-insured banks.
 Your bank acts as custodian for your ICS deposits, and the subcustodian for ICS deposits is the Bank of New York Mellon (BNY Mellon), the largest custodian in the world with $37.1 trillion in assets under custody and/or administration and $1.9 trillion in assets under management.1

 Who provides the additional FDIC insurance when my funds are placed using ICS?